Open-LinaOS-Foundation/LinaOS/Documentation/cdrom/ide-cd.rst

    or a tape drive.
 The two devices on an interface are called `master` and `slave`; this is usually selectable via a jumper on the drive.

-   Linux names these devices as follows.
+   LinaOS names these devices as follows.
 The master and slave devices on the primary IDE interface are called `hda` and `hdb`, respectively.
 The drives on the secondary interface are called `hdc` and `hdd`.
 (Interfaces at other locations get other letters